 Both Sullivan and Costigan gain credibility within their respective organizations.
 Sullivan visits a crime scene where the two Mafia men from Providence are found.
 Sullivan contacts Costello, who directs him to influence the investigators away from Costello.

 Sullivan begins dating psychiatrist Madolyn Madden (Vera Farmiga).
 Costigan also sees her but as a client, required under the terms of his probation.
 He also develops an attraction to her.
-During a deal to sell stolen missile guidance microchips to Chinese government agents, Sullivan warns Costello of the police operation and everyone avoids police detection by boarding boats waiting in back of the warehouse.
+During a deal to sell stolen missile guidance microchips to Chinese government agents, Sullivan warns Costello of the police operation and everyone avoids police detection by boarding boats waiting at the back of the warehouse.

 It becomes evident to both Sullivan and Costigan that there is a mole in each other's organization, though not their identities.
 Costigan talks to Dignam and threatens to leave but Dignam tells him to come up with evidence so they can find the mole.
 Extremely agitated, Costigan relents.
 He has coffee with Madden who is moving in to live with Sullivan.